 One of the major competitions we attend each year is that of Formula SAE.
 It is an international design and engineering competition, run by the Society of Automotive Engineers.
 Originating in the United States over 20 years ago, F-SAE has since spread to Australia, Brazil, Germany, Italy, Japan and the UK.
-The Australasian competition is held annually in December across four days and is usually held at Calder Raceway in Melbourne.
+The Australasian competition is held annually in December across four days and is usually held at Winton Motor Raceway in Victoria.
 Teams participate in a series of static and dynamic events, which judge vehicle performance, engineering design, costing, business model and project management.

 Along with the judged events, teams are also involved in all areas of the track experience including registration, pit set up and safety and technical inspections.
 The awards event and design review at the conclusion of the competition also provides the opportunity to receive constructive feedback and network with officials and other teams.

 For more information about the Formula SAE competition or the Society of Automotive Engineers, please visit http://www.saea.com.au/

 For more information about FS-Sydney, please visit: https://www.fs-sydney.com.au/